 Swap a paleo baking flour for the whole wheat flour

-How is the protein so high on these low carb pancakes with cottage cheese?
+How is the protein so high?

 Here’s the thing: cottage cheese is naturally a good way to get complete protein in!